jjvanzon/Circular-Language-Spec/spec/introduction.md

 Triangles can be considered sub objects too.
 One of the differences with circles is that triangles sort of melt together with their container.

 Triangles are a way to give different types shared characteristics.
-Though 'normal' sub-objects do that too.
+Though 'normal' sub-objects can do that too.

 Reading a Diagram
 -----------------